OctopusDeploy/docs/docs/approvals/service-now/index.md

 ---

 :::warning
 The ServiceNow Integration feature is only available as an EAP for version **2022.2.5556** or later and it requires a ServiceNow feature license to use it.
+To request a license register for the [ServiceNow Early Access Program](https://octopusdeploy.typeform.com/servicenow-eap)
 :::

 ## Overview

 The Octopus Deploy/ServiceNow integration allows users to block the execution of specifically configured deployments unless they have a corresponding approved ServiceNow **Change Request** (CR).

-To enable this behavior, both systems must be configured before deployments can be managed.
+To enable this behavior, both the Octopus Project and Environment you are deploying to must be configured and the ServiceNow configuration is set up before deployments can be managed.

 | Project | Environment | Outcome |
 |--|--|--|